HcashOrg/hcOmniWallet/README.md

 Something along the lines of this works well:   ```nohup omnicored &```

-Because it is a fork of Bitcoin-core it supports all the standard config options.
+Because it is a fork of HC it supports all the standard config options.

-So if you need to use a separate data directory you can add the config lines: ```-conf=/path/to/bitcoin.conf/config/directory```
+So if you need to use a separate data directory you can add the config lines: ```-conf=/path/to/omni.conf/config/directory```

 Once that is running let sync and get current with the blockchain.
-You can tail the ~/.bitcoin/debug.log  or omnicore.log   file periodically for status updates.
+You can tail the ~/.omni/debug.log  or omnicore.log   file periodically for status updates.

 Note: this process may take several days if you are starting from scratch.
 Alternatively if you happen to have a copy of the blockchain data from a Bitcoin-core 0.13 client you can copy it over and use it (future versions 0.14 may not work)